glothriel/wormhole/README.md

 ## HTTP API

 Wormhole exposes API, that allows querying apps exposed by remote apps.
-The API does not require authentication.
+The GET requests do not require authentication.
+The non-get peer endpoints require basicAuth (`server|client.basicAuth.username|password` helm variables) to be configured, otherwise it will refuse to work.
 The API by default listens on port 8082.

 ### GET /api/apps/v1